godwins3/dustapi/README.md

 ## Installation

-To install dustapi, you can simply use pip:
+To install DustAPI, you can simply use pip:

 ```bash
 pip install dustapi